Key takeaways

 Irritation

-There are also long-term risks associated with jelqing and penis stretching exercises in general.
+There are also long-term risks associated with jelqing and penis stretching exercises more broadly.

-Jelqing can increase your risk of developing Peyronie’s disease, according to Dr. Dubin.
-This is a condition where scar tissue forms under the skin, causing painful erections and a curve in the penis.
+Jelqing may increase the risk of developing Peyronie's disease, according to Dr. Dubin.
+This is a condition in which scar tissue forms under the skin, causing painful erections and a curve in the penis.

 “By jelqing, you’re not only potentially causing harm, but you’re also potentially doing the opposite of what your goal is, by creating ED or shortening of the penis,” Dr. Dubin says.